 When timesheet approval is enabled for your team, you’ll be required to review their timesheet before their payroll is processed.
 To enable this feature for members in your organization, follow this guide:

 Navigate to People > Members on the sidebar.

-First make sure that the user has pay periods, type, and rates set by following this guide.
-Toggle the Require timesheet approval setting to enable it, then hit Save.
+First make sure that the user has pay period, type, and rates set by following this guide.
+Toggle the Require timesheet approval setting to enable it, then hit Save Changes.